 Sample one of the city’s most delicious weekly rituals – Farmers Markets.
 By Elizabeth Turner

-Los Angeles is justly celebrated for its spectacular farmers markets, and the Downtown Santa Monica Farmers Market on Wednesday is the most famous of them all.
+LA farmers markets are celebrated for their spectacular selection of food and culture, and the Downtown Santa Monica Farmers Market on Wednesday is the most famous of them all.
 Top chefs arrive early every Wednesday to scoop up the best seasonal offerings from local farmers, fishmongers, cheesemakers, and more.
 Expect a convivial vibe and a feast for the senses – bright colors, fresh flavors and scents, and great people-watching.
 This is just one of four weekly farmers markets locals flock to in three different Santa Monica neighborhoods, year-round, rain or shine.
 Here’s a weekly breakdown.

 Arizona Ave. between Third Court and Ocean Ave., and on Second St. from parking structure 2 to parking structure 4

-Conveniently intersecting the Third Street Promenade shopping district, the Wednesday market caters to local chefs with the largest selection of farmer stalls; the Saturday market is a bit smaller.
-(Tip: Free 90-minute parking is available in the parking structures on Second and Fourth streets; enter from Wilshire Boulevard or Santa Monica Boulevard.)
+Conveniently intersecting the Third Street Promenade shopping district, the Downtown Santa Monica Farmers Market caters to local chefs on Wednesday with the largest selection of farmer stalls, while the Saturday market is a slightly smaller but still offers many organic selections.
+Tip: Free 90-minute parking is available in the parking structures on Second and Fourth streets; enter from Wilshire Boulevard or Santa Monica Boulevard.

 Main Street’s Heritage Square